senatoraifuwa22-dot/banking-website-learning/banking-website/03-backend-api/README.md

 - Express is the only dependency to keep focus on core concepts.
 - Data is stored in memory and resets every time you restart the server.
+- Errors always return `{ errorCode, message, requestId }` for a predictable format.
 - More routes will be added in later steps—this is just the foundation.